germanstack/german-docs/src/pages/express/introduction.md

                                     here</a>. </li>

 <li>
                                 Also notice a folder has been created <code>node-modules</code>.
-DO NOT Tampere with this folder.
+DO NOT tamper with this folder.
                                 Don’t try editing any package in there.
 Messing around with the <code>node-modules</code>
                                 folder can